Classical Physics: Spacetime and Fields: Spacetime

 Lorentz transformations with $\Lambda^0_{\phantom{0}0}\geq1$ are {\em orthochronous} and form a group.
 If $x^i$ is a timelike vector, $x^i x_i>0$, then for an orthochronous transformation $x'^0=\Lambda^0_{\phantom{0}0}x^0+\Lambda^0_{\phantom{0}\alpha}x^\alpha$,

-Thus the time component of a timelike vector does not change the sign under orthochronous transformations.
-Einstein's {\em principle of relativity} states that all physical laws are invariant under transformations within the orthochronous proper subgroup of the Lorentz group.
+Therefore, the time component of a timelike vector does not change the sign under orthochronous transformations.
+Einstein's {\em special principle of relativity} states that physical laws do not change their form under transformations within the orthochronous proper subgroup of the Lorentz group.
+Equivalently, physical laws have the same form in all admissible inertial frames of reference.
+The special principle of relativity is a special case of the general principle of relativity, in which arbitrary differentiable coordinate transformations are restricted to linear transformations (orthochronous proper Lorentz transformations) between inertial frames of reference.

-Under the parity transformation, the spatial components of contravariant and covariant vectors (three-dimensional vectors) change the sign, while the spatial components of dual vectors (cross products) do not change the sign.
+Under the parity transformation, the spatial components of contravariant and covariant vectors, which form spatial vectors, change the sign.
+The permutation symbols do not change under this transformation.
+Accordingly, the spatial components of dual vector densities, such as the components of a vector product (\ref{spvec17}) or a curl (\ref{spvec29}), do not change the sign.
+Such quantities, that transform under proper Lorentz transformations like vectors and do not change the sign in their spatial components under the parity transformation, are referred to as axial vectors or {\em pseudovectors}.
 Similarly, the scalar contraction of the Levi-Civita symbol and a tensor changes the sign, while a scalar does not.
-Quantities that transform under proper Lorentz transformations like vectors and do not change the sign in their spatial components under parity are referred to as {\em axial} vectors or {\em pseudovectors}.
-Quantities that transform under proper Lorentz transformations like scalars and change the sign under parity are referred to as {\em pseudoscalars}.
+Quantities that transform under proper Lorentz transformations like scalars and change the sign under the parity transformation are referred to as {\em pseudoscalars}.